duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 He had learned bits and pieces about caring for others, but he had never been taught how to receive love, nor how to truly love himself.

 In his fight against the world, he didn’t notice when he stopped holding the princess’s hands.
-In his endless roaring at the darkness, he failed to see that he had left her standing in the cold, sad, and lonely.
+In his endless roaring in the darkness, he failed to see that he had left her standing in the cold, sad, and lonely.

 The princess, brave as ever, opened her arms and let him into her heart, but he didn’t know how to be gentle.
 Time and time again, without meaning to, he scratched her heart, leaving wounds that she carried in silence.